Mow1o/IoT/README.md

 # IoT
 Stuff to do with IoT belong here.
+Languages vary, C/C++ Python, Java, etc.